hkn-alpha/website/src/content/StudentServices/description.md

-HKN offers a large host of student services, the most popular of which are the review sessions for nearly all ECE undergraduate exams.
+HKN offers many student services, the most popular of which are exam review sessions for nearly every core undergraduate ECE course.
+Review sessions are led by HKN members who are passionate about the topics they cover.
 Schedule, slides, recordings, worksheets, and solutions can be found below.